 ExpandEnlarge the Federation by developing new partner representations in European countries where there is no current presence of EFIL/AFS, with focus on the European Union.

-In 2017 EFIL will focus on the topic of ‘Inclusive intercultural learning: exchange organisations contributing to equal opportunities for young people’.
+In 2018 EFIL will focus on the topic of ‘Intercultural Learning challenges of the 21st Century in the 2018 focus’.
 Throughout the year numerous activities will take place around Europe focusing on different aspect of inclusion.

 Discover our Activites